luxint/termbox/README.md

 "Termbox is a library that provides minimalistic API which allows the programmer to write text-based user interfaces."

 You should start termbox from the terminal: newlisp termbox.
-The newlisp API consists of a only a few functions see below , for full descriptions see termbox.lsp.
+The newlisp API consists of a few functions see below , for full descriptions, parameters and return values see termbox.lsp.

 Functions:
 tb:init, tb:shutdown, tb:width, tb:height, tb:put-string, tb:box, tb:clear,